-For example, John can expect $1,500 per month in retirement income.
-He is currently spending $2,000 per month to maintain the lifestyle to which he is accustomed.
-He would also like to add in an annual holiday costing $1,000.
+For example, Linda can expect $1,500 per month in retirement income.
+She is currently spending $2,000 per month to maintain the lifestyle to which she is accustomed.
+She would also like to add in an annual holiday costing $1,000.

-If, for example, John wants to work as a life coach in retirement, charging $50 per session, he needs to find a minimum of six clients who he sees fortnightly, in order to cover his expenses.
+If, for example, Linda wants to work as a life coach in retirement, charging $50 per session, she needs to find a minimum of six clients who she sees fortnightly, in order to cover her expenses.

-He can choose to meet with three clients per week all on the same day or he can choose to scatter the appointments.
-To simplify the example, I have not factored in the extra expenses he would incur to run the business.
+She can choose to meet with three clients per week all on the same day or she can choose to scatter the appointments.
+To simplify the example, I have not factored in the extra expenses she would incur to run the business.